emmercm/igir/docs/misc/torrentzip.md

 TorrentZip archives make use of a checksum in the archive comment to quickly verify the validity of the file.
 It is fast to read this checksum because the archive comment is always the last data in a zip archive.

-The checksum is calculated by taking the CRC-32 of the full bytes of every central directory file header, concatenated together in the order they appear in the archive (in other words, all the bytes between the "start of central directory" and "end of central directory").
+The checksum is calculated by taking the CRC-32 of the full bytes of every central directory file header, concatenated together in the order they appear in the archive.
+In other words, a CRC-32 checksum of all the bytes between the "start of central directory" and "end of central directory."
 This means that any change to a file's name, size, checksum, or other properties will change the archive checksum.

+!!! note

+    This archive comment checksum does _not_ make use of the compressed contents of files.
+That means that if you use the wrong library settings (described above) you can still get a correct archive comment but incorrect archive data!

 This checksum is then converted to hexadecimal uppercase, with the start padded to a length of 8 with the character `0`.
 The comment is then prefixed with a string depending on the format:

 - TorrentZip: `TORRENTZIPPED-ABCD1234` (always a length of 22 characters/bytes)
 - RVZSTD: `RVZSTD-0987FEDC` (always a length of 15 characters/bytes)

-The comment is written as-is (does not have its byte order reversed) even though numeric values are all written in little-endian byte order.
+The comment is written as-is (does _not_ have its byte order reversed) even though numeric values are all written in little-endian byte order.

 ## Zip features used